-The Friesian horse is originally from the province of Friesland in the northern Netherlands.
+The Friesian horse is an ancient breed originally from the province of Friesland in the northern Netherlands.
 We can track the first record of the Friesian Horse to 1544 when the German Elector Johann Friedrich von Sachsen came to Reichstag in Spiers riding a Friesian stallion.
-Based on historical records, we know Friesians were used primarily in battle.
+Based on historical records, we know Friesians were used primarily in battle as a war horse.

 The etching, dating from 1568, of the stallion Phryso belonging to Don Juan of Austria in Napels is very well known.